Skip to main content

 3. Comparison with other tax saving options

 Investing in ELSS funds allows investors to potentially benefit from equity exposure while also achieving their tax savings goal.
-Thus, allocating a portion of the tax saving investment amount (or even entire Rs.
-1.5 lakh amount) to ELSS ensures participation in the equity market for long term wealth creation.
+Thus, allocating a portion of the tax-saving investment amount (or even the entire Rs.
+1.5 lakh amount) to ELSS ensures participation in the equity market for long-term wealth creation.
 One can even choose to invest in ELSS through SIPs for added affordability and convenience.

 Tips for effective tax planning with ELSS funds